BitcoinDesign/Guide/guide/contribute/illustration-guidelines.md

 ## File size optimization

-If you run this repository locally, images will be automatically compressed as you add them.
+If you run this repository [locally](https://github.com/BitcoinDesign/Guide/#run-locally), images will be automatically compressed as you add them.
 After compression, ensure that the quality is still acceptable.
-Heavily textured images are sometimes too strongly compressed resulting in visible compression crystals, blurry lines and other visual artefacts.
+Heavily textured images are sometimes heavily compressed resulting in visible compression crystals, blurry lines and other visual artefacts.

 ---